OpenSourceEcon/BootCamp2019/README.md

 * latexer
 * pdf-view

-In addition, you will also want to download the [Skim](http://skim-app.sourceforge.net) PDF viewer to aid in displaying PDF files compiled from TeX with Atom.
+In addition, if you are using a Mac, you will also want to download the [Skim](http://skim-app.sourceforge.net) PDF viewer to aid in displaying PDF files compiled from TeX with Atom.

 ### 4.2.
 Sublime Text 3